github/developer.github.com/content/v3/repos/hooks.md

 ## Receiving Webhooks

+In order for GitHub to send webhooks to your service it needs to be accessible from the internet.
+We highly suggest using SSL to encrypt the payloads we send to your server.

 ### Webhook Headers

 GitHub will send along a few HTTP headers to differentiate between event types and payload identifiers.